 Structured art is appreciated for the tangible experience it provides – the Torqued Ellipses has a different feel in the interior and another in the exterior.
 The experience of walking around the Torqued Ellipse is quite awakening.
 The steel surface of the structure is covered in a layer of rust and it is not by chance; neither is it due to neglect.
 Sandblasting is responsible for the appearance, an idea that had been cooking in the mind of Richard Serra1, for more than 25 years before finally being actualized.

 What the visitor experiences

-Upon his realization that most cities around the world are characterized by angled buildings, Serra burned with the desire to create a vocabulary that featured curvilinear forms.
-A curved piece may not seem like much when it is small enough to fit in your hand but wait until you are able to walk into and around it.
+Upon realizing that most cities worldwide are characterized by angled buildings, Serra burned with the desire to create a vocabulary that featured curvilinear forms.
+A curved piece may not seem like much when it is small enough to fit in your hand but wait until you can walk into and around it.

-Walking around the curve is a mystery as you begin but some parts like the cave are self-revealing.
+Walking around the curve is a mystery as you begin, but some parts like the cave are self-revealing.
 Stepping inside the cave door, the structure does appear to move in line with your movements.
-At some point, it appears to be leaning over your head and in another location, leans in the opposite direction from you.
+At some point, it seems to be leaning over your head and, in another location, leans in the opposite direction from you.
 So, how did the Torqued Ellipses by Richard Serra come into being?

-How Serra came up with the idea for the work
+How Serra came up with the idea for the series

 Torqued Ellipse IV, 1998

 Serra’s idea was unheard of both in nature and art, so it had to be formally invented.
 Walking into this art form is the best way to experience this new piece of creativity.
 This, coming from Serra, was not such a wonder as he had been associated with innovative but challenging work for a long time.
 Having begun this unconventional and minimalist art in the 1960s, Serra makes use of industrial materials.